Telemiracle: History

 Originally, the Kinsmen had the idea to have a car raffle to raise funds to help with all the requests for assistance they received but the government wouldn't allow it.
 So instead, they came up with the idea for a telethon.
 In 1977, the first telethon raised more than CAD $1 million, which at the time was considered a record for per capita telethon fund-raising in a 20-hour period (the province had a population of less than 1 million people at the time).
 The telethon passed the $2 million mark for the first time in 1983, and the $3 million mark in 2001.
-Telemiracle has exceeded the $4 million mark fourteen times and $5 million eleven times, most recently in 2022.
+Telemiracle has exceeded the $4 million mark sixteen times and $5 million twelve times, most recently in 2024.
 Telemiracle exceeded the $7 million mark for the first time on March 4, 2018, and the $8 million mark for the first time on March 6, 2022.
+The 2024 telethon marked the first time the total finished above $6 million but below $7 million.

 Early broadcasts of the telethon featured a mix of national and international celebrities such as John Allan Cameron, Gloria Loring, Alan Thicke, the Irish Rovers, Arte Johnson of Laugh-In, Bob McGrath of Sesame Street, game show personality Jim Perry, his daughter Erin Perry, singer and TV host Blake Emmons (who was the telethon's de facto host during the first few years, a post later taken over by Thicke in the 1980s and most recently by Beverley Mahood and Brad Johner), pianist Frank Mills and Saskatchewan-born motivational speaker Alvin Law.
 In recent years, the event has mostly attracted Canadian talent.
 Traditionally, the telethon alternates between the two major Saskatchewan cities of Saskatoon and Regina.

 Bob McGrath, a regular fixture on Telemiracle for 38 years, was awarded the Commemorative Medal for the Centennial of Saskatchewan for this work by the Lieutenant Governor of Saskatchewan, Lynda Haverstock, on March 3, 2006.
 He announced during the 2015 telethon that it would be his last, but returned for the final four hours of the 2018 telethon.